MartinEesmaa/HAHCF/README.md

 ## Compile the game

-To compile the game, you can have two choice to download via green button or just git clone it.
+To compile the game, you can have two choice to download via Code green button or just git clone it.

 You need: